act-rules/act-rules.github.io/_drafts/SC1-4-3-main-text-bg-contrast.md

 ## Description

-This test checks that the main body of text content on a page contrasts sufficiently with the background, gradient or image behind it.
+This test checks that the text content on a page contrasts sufficiently with the background, gradient or image behind it.

 ## Background